ldn-softdev/jtc/User Guide.md

 #### Non-recursive search
-Sometimes there's a reqiurement to apply a non-recursive search onto iterable JSON nodes (arrays, objects) - i.e., find a value within immediate children of the node and do not descend recursively.
+Sometimes there's a requirement to apply a non-recursive search onto iterable JSON nodes (arrays, objects) - i.e., find a value within immediate children of the node and do not descend recursively.
 The notation facilitating such search is the same one, but angular brackets to be placed inside-out: `>..<`.
 To illustrate that, say, we want to find all string values in the 1st `Directory` record containing the letter `o`.